On International Women's Day, we want to kickstart the conversations that will help us raise empowered young ladies…

 2. The skill to actively listen

 By teaching girls active listening, we encourage them to develop the important skill of empathy.
 Girls, tweens, and teens are inherently more inwardly concerned, but if they learn the skills of active listening while they’re young, it will teach them how to look outward and embrace a new perspective.

 Learning how to hear and absorb the perspective of others is key.
-Not only is it an essential component of empathy, it can also help them develop skills like problem solving, teamwork and leadership.
+Not only is it an essential component of empathy, but it can also help them develop skills like problem-solving, teamwork and leadership.
 Nurturing active listeners may begin in the classroom or at home.
 Once kids learn these skills, it will help improve their relationships for the rest of their lives.

 3. The skill to embrace failure

 Setbacks are a part of life.
 Instead of protecting our girls from these key learning experiences, we need to teach them how to fail.
 Being able to get back up after being knocked down, and embracing the learning experience is an important life skill.
 After all, understanding how to prepare ourselves for tough situations is a key tool when building resilience.
 The more resilient our girls are, the better they’ll be able to accept and learn from failure and reject preconceived notions of perfection.